 **Unless Summer is a required academic term (i.e. MA in Applied Economics).

-1. Bring completed J-1 On-Campus Work Authorization Form (PDF) to OGS during an appointment or walk-ins for a signature from an IS Advisor.
+1. Bring completed J-1 On-Campus Work Authorization Form (PDF) to an appointment with your IS Advisor (new window).
 Please ensure the form has been printed on hiring department letterhead and includes an ink signature.

 2. Do you have a Social Security Number (SSN)?